 State general obligation bonds are authorized by the Legislature and placed on the ballot for voter approval on a biennial basis.
 As a general matter, state general obligation bonds are subject to a debt limit equal to 1% of statewide net taxable property value.
-The debt limit as of the most recent property valuation was \$747.2 million, and \$414.4 million in general obligation bonds were outstanding as of the date of this report.
+The debt limit as of the most recent property valuation was \$885.2 million, and \$541.3 million in general obligation bonds are outstanding as of the date of this report.
 General obligation bonds are secured by the full faith and credit of the State, and are repaid from a dedicated property tax millage assessment established pursuant to the voter approval of the bonds.

 The projected general obligation bond issuance, reflected in the Sources and Uses of Funds table above, reflects the administration policy to limit general obligation bond authorizations to amounts that can be issued while keeping the statewide debt service mill rate flat.
 The graph below illustrates the historic debt service profile on State general obligation bonds, as well as projected debt service on outstanding and projected new bond bonds.
 The debt service profile on currently outstanding general obligation bonds is net of the funds contributed to the debt service account from the economic defeasance of Series 2015 Bonds maturing from 2021-2025.
-As illustrated here, out-year bond issues, particularly those projected to be issued in 2029 and 2031, result in annual debt service increasing above recent levels.
-Importantly, this annual debt service reflects a constant projected growth in statewide property assessed valuation.
+As illustrated here, out-year bond issues, particularly those projected to be issued in 2029 and 2031, result in an upward trend in annual general obligation bond debt service.
+Importantly, however, this annual debt service reflects a constant projected debt service mill levy, with the increased annual debt service reflecting continuing projected growth in statewide property assessed valuation.

-The primary credit metrics of general obligation bond indebtedness are the amount of outstanding bonds per capita and as a percent of statewide personal income.
+The primary credit metrics of general obligation bond indebtedness are the amount of outstanding debt per capita and as a percent of statewide personal income.
 New Mexico general obligation bonds are sold with a maximum maturity of 10 years.
-Historically, State general obligation bond issuance has resulted in fairly stable indebtedness measured against both metrics.
-As state population has remained flat, however, and statewide assessed value is projected to grow at a faster rate than personal income, State indebtedness is now projected to trend upward based on these metrics as new debt is issued over the next decade, back toward levels of a decade ago.
-The graphic below illustrates this growth trend, and also presents recent declines, to put the increases in context.
+Historically, State general obligation bond issuance has resulted in fairly stable indebtedness measured against both metrics, particularly when compared with historical levels.
+The graphic below illustrates the history and projected trends in both metrics.